Spanish food took me by surprise. It took me by the hand, lifted me off the ground and set me amongst the clouds. I am in love.

 Mercado de San Miguel just off Plaza Mayor is a bustling food market chockfull of tourists, albeit a rather expensive one.
 Despite the prices (which was more often twice the usual amount), the place represented almost all of Spanish’s exquisite foodie offerings and was an absolute delight.
 Seafood, sweets, baked goods you name it – all of Spain’s food representatives are there, albeit not the original versions – but it is a good place to start.

 In the Spanish’s fondness of beans I find great similarities between Sri Lankan and Spanish cuisine – the importance lent to nutrition and their fondness of flavour as well as rice.
 The variety of beans they feature is just dizzying.
 With all of this they prepare a myriad of specialties (which I unfortunately had no opportunity of tasting) which in addition to being delicious must be packed full of protein and nutrients.
 Some are mixed with intestines of cows – I was especially intrigued by the chickpeas, chorizo and intestines dish which was described as an extremely rich dish.

-Croquettas are these small fried balls usually made of cheese and ham or fish and potatoes.
-The filling varies from one croquetta to another but the most popular as we have found is the ham and cheese.
+Croquettas are these small fried balls usually made of ham, fish or potatoes.
+The filling varies from one croquetta to another but the most popular as we have found is the ham in bechamel sauce.
 Crunchy on the outside and soft and gooey on the inside, these croquettas are packed with flavour but are quite mild at the same time too.

 …and finally, the Paella